One day when we were still living in our old farmhouse in central Illinois I saw a snake in the tall grass in back of the house.

 This guy clearly means business!

-news Kingsnake teaches us that when we have several defense strategies to fall back on, and are willing to take a no-nonsense attitude, we will usually pass through life unmolested.
+he said Kingsnake teaches us that when we have several defense strategies to fall back on, and are willing to take a no-nonsense attitude, we will usually pass through life unmolested.

 Did you enjoy this post?
 Christie